Shipping ethics controversy in fanfiction: Viewpoints

+Anti-shippers

-Although "anti-shipper" can refer to anyone opposed to a specific pairing of characters, the term anti can also refer generally to opponents of fictional sexual content considered harmful, or to antifans more generally.
-The question of whether "fiction affects reality" is a central point of dispute between antis and the opposing camp of pro-shippers.
-Antis generally believe that taboo or abusive sexual content within fiction directly influences the views and actions of those who consume it, with pro-shippers disagreeing with antis for a broad spectrum of reasons, ranging from a complete rejection of fictional media's influence on behavior to a defense of harmful sexual dynamics when properly depicted as abusive.
+The terms anti and anti-shipper often refer to opponents of fictional sexual content considered harmful, although "anti" can also be applied to anti-fans more generally.
+The question of whether fiction affects reality is a central point of dispute between anti-shippers and the opposing camp of "pro-shippers".
+Anti-shippers generally believe that taboo or abusive sexual content within fiction influences the views and actions of those who consume it, with pro-shippers disagreeing with anti-shippers for a broad spectrum of reasons, ranging from a complete rejection of fictional media's influence on behavior to a defense of harmful sexual dynamics when properly depicted as abusive.

-Samantha Aburime, a fandom researcher, described antis as "hybrids that exhibit traits of fans, anti-fans and anti-shippers".
-Although specific viewpoints vary significantly within the community, they generally share a number of core beliefs.
-Antis oppose depictions of rape and sexual abuse, describing them as harmful to sexual abuse survivors.
-Antis consider the opposed content harmful to minors and abuse victims, especially depictions of rape, incest, and pedophilia.
-Many antis criticize other tropes, such as power imbalances (including age gaps) in relationships and the perceived fetishization of homosexual relationships.
-Antis also argue that sexual content involving underage fictional characters is child pornography and that the dissemination of such works functions as a grooming tactic to normalize sexual relations between adults and children.
+Although specific viewpoints vary significantly within the community, anti-shippers generally share some core beliefs.
+Anti-shippers oppose depictions of rape, incest, and pedophilia (which they consider harmful to survivors of sexual abuse), as well as power imbalances (including age gaps) in relationships and the perceived fetishization of homosexual relationships.
+Depictions of pedophilia are a major focus of anti-shippers, who argue that sexual content involving underage fictional characters is child pornography and that the dissemination of such works can function as a grooming tactic to normalize sexual relations between adults and children.
+Anti-shippers generally view an author's inclusion of such harmful content or themes in a work as a reflection of the author's personal views and desires.

-Legal restrictions on such material varies greatly between different countries and jurisdictions.
-In the United States, where the Organization for Transformative Works is based, sexual material which includes fictional depictions of minors is prohibited under federal obscenity law, although such restrictions face frequent legal challenges.
-When depicting characters that are canonically minors in sexual contexts, artists often include disclaimers that characters in their work have been "aged-up" in order to protect themselves from possible legal ramifications.
+Legal restrictions on such material vary greatly between different countries and jurisdictions.
+In the United States, where the Organization for Transformative Works (OTW) is based, sexual material which includes fictional depictions of minors is prohibited under federal obscenity law, although such restrictions face frequent legal challenges.
+Anti-shippers oppose the OTW's policies towards such content, arguing that it should be banned from the site.
+When depicting characters that are canonically minors in sexual contexts, artists often include disclaimers that characters in their work are depicted as adults to protect themselves from possible legal ramifications.

+Some fans warn that they do not wish to see such content or interact with their creators through "DNI" (Do Not Interact) notices on their personal pages.
+DNIs are also used to signal opposition to either anti-shippers or pro-shippers, frequently listed alongside other disliked groups such as racists and trans-exclusionary radical feminists.